 The Sale of Property Fund receives the proceeds and pays related expenses for the sale of leased property which is deemed to be superfluous and returned to the Trustees in accordance with Section 3(e) of the Supplemental Agreement.
 Based upon the research of the City of Cincinnati Solicitor's office, the net earnings from the sale of property fund are to be paid to the Treasurer of the City of Cincinnati for bond retirement.
 In 2015, this fund received \$101,381 in connection with the Helenwood, Scott County, Tennessee sale and salvage, where the land on which a branch line was no longer in use.
 The funds were received on December 31, 2015 and remitted to the City of Cincinnati on June 24, 2016.
+In 2017, this Fund had no receipts and thus, no such payments were made.
 In accordance with Section 3(f) of the Supplemental Agreement, proceeds for leased property which is condemned or conveyed under threat of condemnation are excluded from being recorded in the sale of property fund and are held by the Lessee in a property replacement account (see Note 5).